emipa606/ApexRimworldLegends/README.md

 Q: Is this mod compatibile with Combat Extended?
 A: It is with the patch.
 Load the patch after loading Apex Rimworld Legends.

-[strike]Link to the patch: https://steamcommunity.com/sharedfiles/filedetails/?id=1706516757[/strike] Now included
+~~Link to the patch: https://steamcommunity.com/sharedfiles/filedetails/?id=1706516757~~ Now included

 Q: Why is your mod special?
 A: I am a vanilla player.
 Anything that doesn't suit vanilla game makes me cringe and I stay away from it.
 I did however find the game lacking after some time, therefore I've created these weapons to be as accurate and as close to vanilla graphics style as possible.
 What is special?
 The best part is - nothing in this mod is special at all.
 Nothing will make you go "Oh that's unusual", because the whole purpose of this mod is to blend into the existing game.